spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-livewire-3.md

 In your Livewire component you must:
 - use the `Spatie\MediaLibraryPro\Livewire\Concerns\WithMedia` trait
-- add a public property for binding the media library component to (in the example above: `myUpload`, of course you can use any name you want)
+- add a public property that defaults to an empty array for binding the media library component to (in the example above: `myUpload`, of course you can use any name you want)
 - for each component that you are going to use you should add a public property with the name you use in the view for that component (in the example above: `myUpload`)

 Here is an example component: